oapicf/pinterest-sdk/clients/go/generated/docs/UserWebsiteVerificationCode.md

 NewUserWebsiteVerificationCodeWithDefaults instantiates a new UserWebsiteVerificationCode object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetVerificationCode

-`func (o *UserWebsiteVerificationCode) GetVerificationCode() string`

-GetVerificationCode returns the VerificationCode field if non-nil, zero value otherwise.

-### GetVerificationCodeOk

-`func (o *UserWebsiteVerificationCode) GetVerificationCodeOk() (*string, bool)`

-GetVerificationCodeOk returns a tuple with the VerificationCode field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVerificationCode

-`func (o *UserWebsiteVerificationCode) SetVerificationCode(v string)`

-SetVerificationCode sets VerificationCode field to given value.

-### HasVerificationCode

-`func (o *UserWebsiteVerificationCode) HasVerificationCode() bool`

-HasVerificationCode returns a boolean if a field has been set.

 ### GetDnsTxtRecord